BalanMihai0/Knowledge-Import-Tool/README.md

-# Knowledge-Import-Tools
+# Knowledge-Import-Tool

-This is the first I have done with a real client.
-This was developed as a group project for IQADOT, and it is a platform that integrates with the company's pre-existing platform, and provides the functionality of importing any form of data into the 'Articles' section of it.
-The application is meant for responsible employees who know the technical details of working with data sources.
-The application can work with API's, external databases, large excel files of pdf's.
-Every decision was discussed with the client and made to his liking.
+This is the first project I have done with a real client.
+This was developed as a group project for IQADOT, and it is a platform that integrates with the company's pre-existing platform.
+It provides the functionality of importing any form of data into the 'Articles' section of the pre-existing platform.
+The application is meant for responsible employees who know the technical details of working with digital data in large quantities.
+The application can work with API's, external databases, large excel files or pdf's.
+Every decision was discussed with the client and approved before development.

 # Application Features